khalildh/code-challenge/README.md

 # BuildNG
 ## Pre-interview Technical Challenge

 Thank you for applying for our pilot software engineer development program!
 This challenge will be the focus of the technical conversation we'll have during your interview.
+It consists of two parts:

 * [A development challenge](#the-challenge)
 * [A few technical questions](#technical-questions)